 To Wrap It Up

-Cathodic protection is an excellent solution used by oil and gas companies to reduce corrosion’s debilitating effects on their systems and operations.
-They can use this process to protect their pipes, pipe casings, storage tanks, and other structures.
+Cathodic protection is a preventative solution used by oil and gas companies to reduce corrosion’s debilitating effects on their systems and operations.
+This process to protect their major assets including pipes, pipe casings, storage tanks, and other structures.